 In a recent paper published by MIT professor Daniel Nocera, researchers believe they may have created an inexpensive "artificial leaf" that is able to mimic the efficiency of plant photosynthesis.
 Though photovoltaic solar panels are able to generate electricity, they must utilize expensive batteries to store the electricity for later use.
 By comparison, the ability of a natural leaf to take solar energy and covert it to chemical energy that can be easily stored is far more efficient.
-Nocera's artificial leaf essentially takes this same premise found in nature and converts it directly into a chemical fuel.
-By placing the artificial leaf in water, it generates oxygen and hydrogen bubbles that can be stored to produce power in a fuel-cell.
+Nocera's artificial leaf in water, it generates oxygen and hydrogen bubbles that can be stored to produce power in a fuel-cell.
 What's more, the technology is relatively affordable since it uses cheaper materials such as silicon and cobalt.
 Though still far from commercial applications, if fully developed, experts believe that it could make solar power affordable for the masses and viable enough for remote locations.